JadynHax/scpscraper/README.md

 # Same as above, but only grabbing Keter-class SCPs
 scpscraper.scrape_scps(0, 100, tags=['keter'])

-# Grabbing 000-099 in a format that can be used to train AI
+# Grab 000-099 in a format that can be used to train AI
 scpscraper.scrape_scps(0, 100, ai_dataset=True)

+# Grab 000-099
 ```

 ## Planned Updates